Student-centric advice and objective recommendations

 Do colleges penalize me if I turn in my application on the due date?

-So, unless the college is rolling admissions or says it prioritizes applications turned in early, don’t fret.
+So, unless the college has rolling admissions or says it prioritizes applications turned in early, don’t fret.
 In fact, it may be a good idea to wait so that you can give yourself more time to review the application.
 Oftentimes, it can be helpful to step away from an essay for a month and then re-review it, as the distance will help you notice changes to make that you wouldn’t have otherwise seen.

 Do colleges prefer students who apply early?